-While I’m aware that Ayutthaya has a very rich history, purely from an aesthetic point of view, I found the temples in Chiang Mai and Chiang Rai a lot more impressive.
+While I’m aware that Ayutthaya has a very rich history, purely from an aesthetic point of view, I found the temples in Chiang Mai and Chiang Rai to be a lot more impressive.
 There are also lots of beautiful temples in Bangkok.

 We also got caught in a traffic jam on the drive back and it ended up taking us 2.5-3 hours to get back to Bangkok, which didn’t improve my impression of the day.

 If you only have two weeks in Thailand (or three days in Bangkok) I personally wouldn’t go to Ayutthaya.
 But again that is my personal opinion, and I have a much bigger interest in nature, beaches, hikes and being outdoors than culture when I travel.